 But now that the summer heat has hit, and we have been enjoying iced lemonades in the backyard every day, I totally understand how it could be helpful to have some stored in the freezer so I don’t have to stand there making juice every time.

 The store-bought version has a bit too much ‘stuff’ in it for my liking, so I decided to make my own, and just sweeten it up with some honey.
-It was also a great way to use up all those never-ending lemons on our lemon tree 🙂
+It is so easy to make and is a great way to use up all those never-ending lemons on the lemon tree.

-Just like all of my recipes (well, most), it is super easy.
-Juice some lemons, mix them with some honey syrup and pop into the freezer until needed.
-See, easy!
+Just like all of my recipes (well, most), it is super easy:

 If you are in need of more warm weather drink recipes, then be sure to pop over and check these out: